DGP-LVM: Derivative Gaussian process latent variable models: Introduction

 \subsection{Contributions}

-\begin{itemize} \item We develop a probabilistic GP modeling framework for latent (input) variable estimation using derivative information for any multi-dimensional data-generating process.
-Our model accounts for dimension specific information and interactions between dimensions in a multi-dimensional data scenario which are common in fields like single-cell biology. \item We develop a custom derivative structure for Squared Exponential (SE) and Matern class of covariance functions that is able to account for significant scale differences between the outputs and its corresponding derivatives. \item Through extensive simulations, we demonstrate that our model provides substantially more accurate latent variable estimates than other GP models under realistic scenarios. \item We showcase the application of our modeling approach on a reduced real-world scRNA data set. \end{itemize}
+\begin{itemize} \item We develop a probabilistic GP modelling framework for latent (input) variable estimation using derivative information for any multi-dimensional data-generating process.
+Our model accounts for dimension specific information and interactions between dimensions in a multi-dimensional data scenario which are common in (but not limited to) fields like single-cell biology. \item We develop a custom derivative structure for Squared Exponential (SE) and Matern class of covariance functions that is able to account for significant scale differences between the outputs and its corresponding derivatives. \item Through extensive simulations, we demonstrate that our model provides substantially more accurate latent variable estimates than other GP models under realistic scenarios. \item We showcase the application of our modelling approach on a reduced real-world scRNA-seq data set. \end{itemize}